Sehr Bagla: Tribes

-As with the majority of the Murree Hills the main tribe settled in Sehr Bagla are the Dhund Abbasi, there are also members of the Kethwal and Dhanyal tribes settled in the area.
+As with the majority of the Murree Hills, the main tribe is Dhund Abbasi, while Kethwal and Dhanyal tribe members also settled there.

 The northern half of the Murree Tehsil is held entirely by the Dhund, who claim to be Abbasi Arabs, claiming descent from Muhammad's uncle Abbas ibn Abdul Mutalib.
-The Satti tribe, which claims Rajput ancestry is found confined to the hilly Kotli Sattian Tehsil.
-In between these two tribes, are wedged the Kethwal, who claim descent from the Greek general Alexander the Great.
+The Satti tribe, which claims Rajput ancestry is confined to the hilly Kotli Sattian Tehsil.
+Between these two tribes are wedged the Kethwal, who claim descent from the Greek general Alexander the Great.
 The Dhanyal hold the western half of the Murree Tehsil, known as the Karor illaqa, as well as villages in the Islamabad Capital Territory.
 Like the Awan, the Dhanyal claim descent from the Prophet Mohammed's son in-law Ali.
-The smallest of the Murree Hill tribes are the Jasgam, who hold several villages in the hilly portion of the Kahuta Tehsil.
+The smallest of the Murree Hill tribes are the Jasgam, who inhabit villages in the hilly portion of the Kahuta Tehsil.
 Like the Dhund, they claim to be Abbasi Arabs.